ayixon/RaPDTool/README.md

 ![image](https://user-images.githubusercontent.com/42699236/138326365-ee9d2440-dc2c-48a9-9b13-ea2bccf0eea1.png)

-# RaPDTool offer a simple and easy-to-use tool for community profiling, binning and "genome-distance" exploration by connecting a series of bioinformatics tools in a single workflow:
+# RaPDTool offer a simple and easy-to-use tool for microbial communities profiling, contigs binning and "genomic-distance" exploration by connecting a series of bioinformatic tools in a single workflow:

 # 1. Generate a taxonomic profile from massive sequencing data (fasta short reads, metagenome assemblies).